teclahashimoto.com

 (continue below)

-Modern Vatican might have wanted to bury Tecla's martyrdom, and the sacrifice of all 52 + 1 Martyrs of Kyoto, beneath that of various other martyrs (of course great in themselves).
+Modern Vatican might have wanted to bury Tecla's martyrdom, and the sacrifice of all 52 + 1 Martyrs of Kyoto, beneath an avalanche of other martyrs.
 Promotion of such a sacred site as Tecla's martyrdom would be a great embarrassment to Buddhists since it was their co-religionists who killed Tecla and her family (not that the Buddhists of Mt.
 Hiei had anything to do with her martyrdom--they were apparently under interdict by the Shogun at the time), so instead of drawing attention to her site as sacred, the "pope" pulls a switcheroo and calls Mt.
 Hiei "sacred" instead (and its leader as "venerable")!

 Ironically, this letter, with its complete denial of and/or silence about the sacred martyrdom that took place in the shadow of "sacred" Mt.
 Hiei, was written in the exact middle (timewise) of the two "pastoral" letters on the same martyrdom by "Bishop" Paul Yoshinao (these two letters published on January 1 of 2007 and 2008 respectively, with the "pope's" letter written in June of 2007).